Kentucky General Assembly: Leadership

 Additionally, each party elects a floor leader, whip, and caucus chair.

 House of Representatives

 The House of Representatives is the lower house of the General Assembly.
 Section 47 of the Kentucky Constitution stipulates that all bills for raising revenue must originate in the House of Representatives.

 Terms and qualifications

-According to Section 32 of the Kentucky Constitution, a state representative must:
+According to Section 32 of the Kentucky Constitution, a representative must: